Projects

 The objective of this study is to evaluate the predictive performance of PaveME relative to actual pavement performance on past pavement rehabilitation projects.

-Reflective Cracking Model for Airport Asphalt Overlay Design (Phase II)
+Design Model for Reflection Cracking in Airport Asphalt Overlays (Phase II)

 πŸ“… 2025 – Ongoing